backspaces/agentscript/config/cleantheme/tutorials/3 - Browser.md

 ## HTML Files

-An HTML file for AgentScrit models looks like these:
+An HTML file for AgentScript models looks like these:

 ```html
 <html>